gabcbrown/ancestral-genome-reconstruction/NotesOnPydigree.md

 Population, and Population implements this organization.)
 You can easily check how many chromosomes a population currently has using
 `ped1.chromosome_count()`.

-Individuals store the actual values of the genomes whose structure (SNP location) is specified by the ChromosomeSet.
-Normally, Pydigree has its own simulation methods that setup the `ChromosomePool` object that Pedigree uses to set all the individual genomes.
-But We want to use the output of an MSPrime simulation `genomeSample` instead, so the next step is a bit of a hack.
+Individuals store the values of the genotypes whose structure (SNP location) is specified by the ChromosomeSet.
+Normally, Pydigree sets up a `ChromosomePool` object with its own simulation methods in order to populate individual genotypes.
+But we want to use the output of an MSPrime simulation (`genomeSample`) instead, so the next step is a bit of a hack.

 We start by initializing a ChromosomePool object from the population's
 ChromosomeSet: